 While you'll want to report any behavior changes to your vet no matter your cat's age, that discussion becomes more important when your cat reaches his elder years.
 If a cat is drinking more water than he usually does, for example, it could indicate bigger concerns such as kidney problems or diabetes, Wheeler says.

 Hopefully, visiting the vet frequently throughout your cat's life will make these visits as stress-free as possible.
 It's also why having a trusted vet you're comfortable with can pay dividends, Wheeler says.
 They'll know your cat and can tell if something is amiss.

-That’s the shortfall of vaccine-only clinics or low-cost spay and neuter clinics: They might not spot other health issues your cat is enduring.
-A regular relationship with your vet is the best way to assure thorough health screenings and long-term health tracking.
+That's the shortfall of vaccine-only clinics or low-cost spay and neuter clinics: They might not spot other health issues your cat is enduring.
+A regular relationship with your vet is the best way to assure thorough health screenings and long-term health tracking for your cat.